 AI Powered Payments Platform

-Transformed a complex payment blotter into an AI-assisted command center, cutting task time to <3 minutes, reduced ticket allocation per team <2000 and improving multi-team operational clarity.
+Transformed a complex payment blotter into an AI-assisted workspace by cutting task time to <3 minutes, reduced ticket allocation per team <1500 and improving multi-team operational clarity.

 AI Powered Payments Platform

-Transformed a complex payment blotter into an AI-assisted command center, cutting task time to <3 minutes, reduced ticket allocation per team <2000 and improving multi-team operational clarity.
+Transformed a complex payment blotter into an AI-assisted workspace by cutting task time to <3 minutes, reduced ticket allocation per team <1500 and improving multi-team operational clarity.

 AI Powered Payments Platform

-Transformed a complex payment blotter into an AI-assisted command center, cutting task time to <3 minutes, reduced ticket allocation per team <2000 and improving multi-team operational clarity.
+Transformed a complex payment blotter into an AI-assisted workspace by cutting task time to <3 minutes, reduced ticket allocation per team <1500 and improving multi-team operational clarity.

 Status & Year